The best Sony portrait lenses

 |

-Launched in February 2016, the Sigma 30mm f/1.4 DC DN is positioned as a bright prime lens.
-Its f/1.4 maximum aperture and 9-blade diaphragm provide good control of depth of field.
-The lens is based on an optical formula with 9 elements in 7 groups, including 2 aspherical lenses and 1 glass element.
-It is quite compact, making it easy to carry.
+Launched in February 2016, the Sigma 30mm f/1.4 DC DN is a bright prime lens.
+Its maximum f/1.4 aperture and 9-blade diaphragm give you good control over depth of field.
+Its optical formula uses 9 elements in 7 groups, including 2 aspherical lenses and 1 glass element.
+It is also quite compact, which makes it easy to carry.

-In terms of ergonomics, the lens is well made, with a large and smooth focusing ring.
-The build quality is up to standard, with a metal and plastic body.
+For handling, the lens feels well made, with a large and smooth focusing ring.
+Build quality is solid, with a metal and plastic body.
 In terms of performance, the sharpness is very good in the center, especially between f/2.8 and f/5.6.
-On the other hand, there is a slight lack of uniformity at the widest apertures.
-As for flaws, they are generally well controlled: vignetting is noticeable at f/1.4, but decreases from f/2 onwards.
+That said, uniformity is slightly weaker at the widest apertures.
+Optical flaws are generally well controlled: vignetting is noticeable at f/1.4, but decreases from f/2 onward.
 Distortion is slight and easy to correct in post-production.

-All in all, the Sigma 30mm f/1.4 DC DN is well suited to street, portrait and reportage photography.
-It is clearly a high quality prime lens, with a wide aperture, sharpness and solid construction.
-Even if the Sigma has some limitations at large apertures, it remains a good alternative at a reasonable price.
-Enough to enjoy a high performance lens without breaking the bank.
+Overall, the Sigma 30mm f/1.4 DC DN is well suited to street, portrait and reportage photography.
+It is clearly a high-quality prime lens, with a wide aperture, sharpness and solid construction.
+Even though the Sigma has some limitations at large apertures, it remains a good alternative at a reasonable price.
+It gives you a high performance lens without breaking the bank.

 Sony 35mm f/1.8 OSS